matloff/R-vs.-Python-for-Data-Science/README.md

 *Slight win for R*.

 For instance, though functions are objects in both languages, R takes that further than does Python.
-Whenever I work in Python, I'm annoyed by the fact that I cannot print a function to the terminal, which I do a lot in R.
+Whenever I work in Python, I'm annoyed by the fact that I cannot directly print a function to the terminal or edit it, which I do a lot in R.

 Python has just one OOP paradigm.
 In R, you have your choice of several (S3, S4, R6 etc.), though some may debate whether this is a good thing.